 Capitalism is alive and well in the Kgalagadi Transfrontier Park; it even went and moved the waterhole at Mata-Mata!

 Walt Disney’s Lion King movie has a lot to answer for, particularly because its portrayal of lions as noble heroes and hyenas as demented schemers continues to influence how we see both animals.
-But you have to remember: all that is just fiction, so don't believe everything you hear about hyenas.
+But you have to remember: all that is just fiction or myth, so don't believe everything you hear about hyenas.

 If you love wildlife and yearn to get away from the rat race to live a life that’s exciting and different, do yourself a favour and get hold of a copy of the book Hyena Nights & Kalahari Days (Jacana 2010) by husband and wife team Gus and Margie Mills.

 Buy my books